Tyra Gittens: Career

+She finished twelfth at the 2025 World Athletics Indoor Championships in Nanjing, China on 23 March 2025, with a best jump of 6.36 metres.
+She won the bronze medal in the long jump at the 2025 NACAC Championships in The Bahamas.
+In September 2025, she competed at the 2025 World Championships in Tokyo, Japan.

+Competition history

 NCAA

-Gittens is an 18-time NCAA Division 1 All-American, 3-time NCAA Champion, 5-time Southeastern Conference Champion, and 20-time All-SEC honoree.
+Gittens is an 18-time NCAA Division I All-American, 3-time NCAA Champion, 5-time Southeastern Conference Champion, and 20-time All-SEC honoree.

-Gittens won silver in the women’s long jump at the 2021 National Collegiate Athletic Association NCAA Division I Outdoor Track and Field Championships in Eugene, Oregon.
+Gittens won silver in the women's long jump at the 2021 National Collegiate Athletic Association NCAA Division I Outdoor Track and Field Championships in Eugene, Oregon.
 She did however win gold in the heptathlon, despite the fact she injured her ankle in the days before the event.